Test-Time Adaptation via Cache Personalization for Facial Expression Recognition in Videos: Results and Discussion

 \subsection{Comparison with State-of-the-Art Methods}

-Table~\ref{tab:source_vs_tta_results} compares CLIP-based FER baselines, fine-tuning variants, and state-of-the-art TTA methods on \biovid, \stressid, and \bah datasets.
+Tab.~\ref{tab:source_vs_tta_results} compares CLIP-based FER baselines, fine-tuning variants, and state-of-the-art TTA methods on \biovid, \stressid, and \bah datasets.
 Across all datasets, moving from CLIP inference to adaptation (either via fine-tuning or test-time updates) generally improves recognition under personalized expression styles and domain shift.
 In particular, TTA methods tend to yield larger gains when target subjects deviate from source distributions, highlighting the importance of online personalization beyond a fixed encoder.

-Within TTA approaches, methods differ in how they trade accuracy for test-time cost.
+TTA methods differ in how they trade off accuracy for test-time cost.
 Prompt-based optimization can be effective but typically incurs higher runtime and memory overhead, whereas cache-based adaptation improves efficiency by reusing confident target evidence.
-In this context, \ours achieves strong performance while remaining lightweight: it attains 81.0/78.6 (\war/\fonescore score) on \biovid, 81.5/67.9 on \stressid, and 69.2/41.1 on \bah, while preserving a favorable runtime--memory profile (Table~\ref{tab:runtime_biovid}).
-This suggests that the gains are not solely driven by frequent classes (\war), but also translate to improved class-balanced performance (\fonescore score), which is critical under imbalanced labels and heterogeneous subject expression styles.
+In this context, \ours achieves strong accuracy while remaining lightweight: it attains 81.0/78.6 (\war/\fonescore) on \biovid, 81.5/67.9 on \stressid, and 69.2/41.1 on \bah, while preserving a favorable runtime and memory (Tab.~\ref{tab:runtime_biovid}).
+Results suggest that the gains are not solely driven by frequent classes (\war), but also translate to improved class-balanced performance (\fonescore score), which is critical under imbalanced labels and heterogeneous subject expression styles.

+\textbf{Complementary Contributions of Tri-Gated Dynamic Adaptation and Static Personalization.} To determine whether the performance gains arise primarily from the personalized static cache, Tab.~\ref{tab:source_vs_tta_results} compares \textit{TTA-CaP w/o Personalized Cache} with \textbf{TTA-CaP (ours)}.
+Using only the tri-gate-controlled positive and negative target caches, \textbf{TTA-CaP w/o Personalized Cache} achieves 78.1/77.9, 79.2/65.8, and 68.8/41.0 \war/\fonescore on \biovid, \stressid, and \bah, respectively, outperforming all competing methods.
+Adding the personalized static cache in \textbf{TTA-CaP (ours)} further improves performance to 81.0/78.6, 81.5/67.9, and 69.2/41.1.
+These results show that the gains are not solely due to the personalized static cache; instead, the tri-gated dynamic caches and static subject personalization provide complementary improvements.